+Prerequisites: Family Studies and Consumer Sciences 270 or Psychology 330; Psychology 260.
+Biology 350 recommended.
+Physiological, psychological, social and cultural development of the human organism from birth through age two with directed observation and laboratory demonstration with infants.
+576. Supervised Experiences with Young Children (3) I, II One lecture and six hours of field work.
 Prerequisite: Nine units in child development.
 Directed experiences in various community settings.
 Emphasis on application of child development principles in working with young children.
 May be repeated with new content.
-Maximum credit six units 577.
+Maximum 577.
 (177.)
-Administration and Supervision in Nursery Schools (3) Irregular Prerequisite: Family Studies and Consumer Sciences 575 and 575L or teaching experience in a Problems of organization in conducting schools for young children; interrelationships of staff; nursery school. personnel practices; communication with teaching staff, parents, and community; records and reports.
-579. (179.)
-Advanced Child Study (3) I, II Prerequisite: Nine units in child development courses.
+Administration and Supervision in Nursery Schools (3) I, II Prerequisite: Family Studies and Consumer Sciences 375 and 375L or teaching experience in a nurserv school Problems of organization in conducting schools for young children; interrelationships of staff; personnel practices; communication with teaching staff, parents, and community; records and 579.
+(179.)
+Advanced Child Study (3) Irregular Prerequisite: Nine units in child development courses.
 Physical, social, and psychological factors which determine the direction of child behavior.
-Readings and interpretations of scientific literature which contribute to an understanding of theories of human development 584.
+Readings and interpretations of scientific literature which contribute to an understanding of theories of 584.
 Occupational Home Economics Programs (3) I Prerequisite: Twelve upper division units in Family Studies and Consumer Sciences.
-Vocational education legislation; development and administration of occupational and career 590.
-(190.)
+Vocational education legislation; development and administration of occupational and career programs in all areas of home economics.
+590. (190.)
 Advanced Studies in Family Studies and Consumer Sciences (1-6) Irregular Prerequisite: Twelve upper division units in Family Studies and Consumer Sciences.
 Advanced study of selected topics.
 Maximum credit nine units.
 No more than six units may be applied toward either the bachelor's or master's degree.
 GRADUATE COURSES 600.
 (200.)
 Seminar: Foods and Nutrition (3) Prerequisites: Family Studies and Consumer Sciences 401 and 402A.
 Introductory seminar of research and research publications in foods and nutrition.
-174 / Family Studies and Consumer Sciences 603.
-(203.)
+603. (203.)
 Seminar in Food Science (3) Prerequisite: Family Studies and Consumer Sciences 600.
 Reading and analysis of basic and applied research in food science.
 605. (205.)
 Assay for Nutrients in Foodstuffs and Tissues (3) Two lectures and three hours of laboratory.
 Prerequisites: Family Studies and Consumer Sciences 401 and 402A-402B.
 Determination of energy values, organic nutrients, and minerals in foodstuffs and tissues by chemical, biological, and microbiological methods.
 606. (206.)
 Physiological Bases of Diet Therapy (3) Prerequisite: Family Studies and Consumer Sciences 406.
 Chemistry 361B or 560B is recommended.
 The biochemical and/or physiological lesions in pathological states and the modifications of diet which should accompany medical treatment to prevent or alleviate patient symptoms.
 607. (207.)
 Child Nutrition (3) Two lectures and three hours of laboratory.